 Curious about who has the best beds this year and which brands are duds?
-See which models have the best mattress reviews in 2019 in our updated guide, and learn what to avoid.
+See which models have the best mattress reviews in 2019 in our updated guide, and learn what to avoid when mattress shopping.

 Every year brings new beds, technologies and trends claiming to be the best.
 Though it can be a lot to keep up with if you haven’t bought a mattress in a while, consumer mattress reviews remain one helpful gauge of potential satisfaction and a useful tool for comparing different beds.
 First-hand knowledge on a product from someone who’s used it day after day is indispensable.

 - Our Recommendation: The Amerisleep AS3 is our recommendation for the best mattress of 2019.
 You won’t find a more comfortable, sleep-promoting mattress at any price.
 Yet it costs half as much as some of the other models on our list.
 With a cover that is determined by the FDA1 to promote more restful sleep, extra-cool and responsive proprietary memory foam, a risk-free 100-night trial, and the best warranty in the business, it’s no wonder over 6,000 verified customer reviews rate it 4.7 out of 5 stars.

 - First Runner-Up: The Saatva came in as our second recommendation.
 Constructed of coil-on-coil springs for cooling and edge support consisting of a bottom layer of steel coils, followed by a layer of pocketed comfort coils, this mattress aims to offer excellent support and comfort.
 The Saatva brings new comfort to older innerspring technology.

 - Second Runner-Up: The Avocado Green is an all-natural, organic option.
 It is one of of our favorites for those seeking an eco-friendly hybrid choice.
 Plus, Avocado is priced below-average compared to other hybrids with all-natural materials.